 You put a lot of effort into your business’s WordPress site.
 You’ve made sure the theme is perfect, written up some great content, and tested and retested your links.
 But what if there was one major task you were overlooking, one that could make the difference between great search engine results and being banished to the third page?
 It’s something called the .htaccess file, and if this little configuration tool hasn’t grabbed your attention lately, read on.

 What is the .htaccess file?

-This file is a server configuration file and acts as a set of rules for your website and all of the pages and posts it contains.
+This file is a distributed server configuration file and acts as a set of rules for your website and all of the pages and posts it contains.
 What does htaccess stand for?
-It stands for hypertext access and it can be found by accessing your site’s files via an ftp server and find the .htaccess file in the root folder of WordPress.
+It stands for hypertext access and it can be found by accessing your apache web server site’s files via an ftp server and find the .htaccess file in the root folder of WordPress.
 On rare occasions, you’ll need apache web server software access to make changes to this file.

 Why should you create a new .htaccess file for your WordPress site?

 The reason the hidden .htaccess file is important in WordPress is something called permalinks.
 It is the way your pages are named on the world wide web.
 Think of the .htaccess file as a search engines road map of your site.
 You wouldn’t want to send Google or Bing down a wrong turn, would you?
 Some other important reasons for a strong .htaccess file include:

 - The .htaccess file routes your URLs, or your website’s pages.

 - If posts and pages aren’t named correctly, they will not be indexed correctly by search engines.